Special things you find in an FFA jacket

 This blog was used from www.agdaily.com/ffa/special-things-find-ffa-jacket/ and was written by Kacie Hulshof, Staff Writer

 There is no hiding the fact that FFA is a unique organization with unique circumstances.
 Where else in high school do you find castration tools and extra panty hose in the same place?
 When dealing with unique situations, it can be difficult to describe everything that goes into the process.
-While FFA students across the country celebrate National FFA Week this week, Feb.
-22 to 29, there is an extra spotlight on the students and the organization.
+While FFA students across the country celebrate National FFA Week, there is an extra spotlight on the students and the organization.
 A great way to celebrate National FFA Week is to celebrate everything that makes it unique.

 We asked FFA members what they have in their FFA pockets that might confuse other people.
 While some answers are explainable, others are highly unusual and things that only FFA members would understand.